georgeroubie/georgeroubie/README.md

 ✨ Fun fact: I’m a proud Pokémon trainer and a huge fan of retro gaming!

 ## Projects
-GameNest focuses on **party-first design** — quick to learn, fun to play, and perfect for groups of 4–20+ people.
+GameNest focuses on **party-first design**, quick to learn, fun to play, and perfect for groups of 4–20+ people.
 Here are some of our flagship games:

 - 🎭 [**pantomima.app**](https://pantomima.app)
   The ultimate online charades game!
 Choose from multiple categories (including a kid-friendly version), act it out, and get everyone laughing in seconds.